Identifying Shared State & Concurrency Conflicts #

 Framework-Specific Isolation Patterns #

-Cypress and Playwright handle parallelization differently.
-Playwright utilizes native process sharding with strict browser context isolation, while Cypress relies on the Cypress Cloud or CI-level worker distribution.
+Playwright utilizes native process sharding with strict browser context isolation via fullyParallel: true.
+Cypress distributes tests across workers via Cypress Cloud or CI-level matrix strategies; each worker runs its own Cypress process in isolation.
 For component-level testing, developers must explicitly mock network layers and reset component state between specs.
 Detailed strategies for Resolving Race Conditions in Cypress Component Tests demonstrate how to enforce deterministic rendering before assertions trigger.
-Both frameworks require explicit cleanup hooks to prevent cross-test pollution.

 Key Isolation Vectors: